 “It is the lower income half who is doing very, very poorly, and there is no reason for that,” said Stanton.
 “That does not have to happen in the United States.”

-Stanton went on to explain that “health and wellness occur in the community,” not in a hospital or the doctor’s office.
+Stanton then explains that “health and wellness occur in the community,” not in a hospital or the doctor’s office.
 Traditionally, physicians and other allied professionals in the medical field are not trained to recognize this; however, Stanton plans to break that trend.

 “We will begin, in week one, with focusing [the students] at all times on what’s going out in the community,” she said.
 “Every single doctor must be thinking about… what reality does [the patient] face at home, and what do we need to do to mitigate the adverse aspects and to maximize the positive aspects of community.”

-Although the school has not yet opened, it will soon be making a mark in the state as well as the country.
+Although the school is not open yet, it will soon make a mark in NJ as well as the country.
 To learn more about the school and its mission, check out this segment of One-on-One with Steve Adubato.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.